surniaulula/wpsso/readme.txt

 * **New Features**
 	* None.
 * **Improvements**
-	* Added a "Delete All Files in Cache Folder" button in the SSO &gt; Tools and Actions page.
+	* Added "Delete All Files in Cache Folder" and "Change to All/Basic Options View" buttons in the SSO &gt; Tools and Actions page.
 * **Bugfixes**
 	* None.
 * **Developer Notes**